 Students interested in obtaining a tuition waiver must submit an application form to the office administrator by May 15th for the following academic year.
 The deadlines for tuition waiver applications for individual semesters are as follows: April 30th for the Fall Semester, October 31st for the Spring Semester, and February 28th for the Summer Semester.
 Note that most of the available tuition waiver funds are awarded to students in late May for all semesters in the subsequent academic year.
 Therefore, students are strongly encouraged to submit their requests for tuition waivers for the following year by the May 15th deadline.
 While students may request a tuition waiver for subsequent semesters past the May 15th deadline, the chances for having those requests granted are greatly diminished since most of the departmental tuition waiver funds may have already been allocated.

 The School of Graduate Studies lists financial aid resources at their webpage .
-These resources include Federal financial aid, The School of Graduate Studies scholarships and tuition waivers, graduate research assistantships and others.
+These resources include Federal financial aid, cultural diversity waivers, graduate research assistantships, and others small grants & fellowships.

 Please visit the UND Financial Aid website for more information for graduate students and for applying for Federal financial aid.